 Meal Breaks: Bona fide meal periods are not work time.
 Meal periods do not include coffee breaks or time for snacks; these are rest periods.
 During a bona fide meal period, the employee must be completely relieved from duty for the purposes of eating regular meals.
 Ordinarily, 30 minutes or more is long enough for a bona fide meal period.
 The employee is not considered to be relieved of duties if the employee is required to perform any duties, whether active or inactive, while eating.
 For example, if an employee must sit at a desk and incidentally answer the telephone, the time would be compensable.
 The employee must be free to leave the duty post but there is no requirement that the employee be allowed to leave the premises or work site.
-If an employee's time and attention are primarily occupied by a private or personal pursuit, such as relaxing or eating, rather than work responsibilities that prevent the employee from duty.
+If an employee's time and attention are primarily occupied by a private or personal pursuit, such as relaxing or eating, rather than work responsibilities that prevent the employee from comfortably and adequately passing the mealtime, then the employee is relieved from duty.